-During 35 years in technology services, I’ve helped global organisations innovate across multiple industries and delivered large-scale client transformation programmes that have included high-pressure, fast-paced transformations and a number of award-winning implementations.
+During my 35 years in technology services, I’ve helped global organisations innovate across multiple industries and delivered large-scale client programmes and award-winning, high-pressure, fast-paced transformations.

-For 20 years my focus has been on corporate innovation: developing outcomes focused strategies; embedding best practice; and implementing continuous improvement from ideation to selection to increase the probability of real transformational change.
+For 20 years my focus has been on corporate innovation: developing outcomes-focused strategies; embedding best practice; and transforming how organisations select the best investments to deliver real transformational change.

 Steve Donaghy